-Their Royal Highnesses, the Duke and Duchess of Cambridge visited us on 7 December to pay tribute to the whole FareShare network and all of the volunteers and organisations that have supported us during the pandemic.
+Their Royal Highnesses, the Duke and Duchess of Cambridge visited us on 7 December.
+All to pay tribute to the whole FareShare network and all of the volunteers and organisations supporting us during the pandemic.

-The visit to our depot was part of a three-day trip their Royal Highnesses took to meet organisations across the UK who have support those most in need during the COVID-19 crisis.
+The visit to our depot was part of a three-day trip their Royal Highnesses took.
+In essence, they would meet organisations across the UK supporting those most in need during the COVID-19 crisis.

-The Duke and Duchess were shown around our new warehouse, Melanie Maynard House, and had a chance to meet some of our amazing volunteers who have worked tirelessly in challenging conditions to get vital food supplies to communities across Greater Manchester.
+The Duke and Duchess were shown around our new warehouse, Melanie Maynard House.
+They had a chance to meet some of our amazing volunteers who have worked tirelessly in challenging conditions.
+All in order to make available vital food supplies to communities across Greater Manchester.

 You are the people that have not only kept our country going but have also helped warm all our hearts by showing us the very best of human nature.